MaineKuehn/graphi/docs/source/common_ops.rst

     Add an :term:`edge` from :term:`node` ``a`` to :term:`node` ``b`` with the primitive :term:`value <edge value>` :py:const:`True`.

-    This creates an unweighted graph.
+    This creates an unweighted graph edge.

 .. describe:: graph[a:b] = [w1, w2, w3, ...]
               graph[a:b] = w1, w2, w3, ...